lucasfs7/read-lists/README.md

 ### What is it?

-This is an experimentation project where I'll try and experiment with new languages and concepts related to javascript, React and mainly functional programing.
+This is an experimentation project where I'll try and experiment with new languages and concepts related to javascript, React and mainly functional programming.